Re-turning Japanese – TJ Doheny to defend title in Japan - Irish Boxing

 The Portlaoise BC graduate faces Japhethlee Llamido at his home away from home, the Korakuen Hall in the first defence of his WBO Asian Pacific title.

-The Japan-based American comes into the fight undefeated and most recently defeated former world champion and Doheny foe Ryosuke Iwasa.
+The Flipino-based American comes into the fight undefeated and most recently defeated former world champion and Doheny foe Ryosuke Iwasa.

 It’s another fight of note for the Australian-based southpaw but as the more experienced fighter with the better resume it’s one he’ll be confident of winning.